 Involuntary manslaughter is the unintentional killing of another that involves reckless behavior on the part of the perpetrator.
 Ohio defines involuntary manslaughter as “causing the death of another as a result of the commission of certain lower-level felonies or misdemeanors” and punishes the act with up to 10 years in prison (Ohio Revised Code, §2903.03, §2929.14, 2005).
 California specifies that involuntary manslaughter occurs during the commission of a lawful or unlawful act “without due caution and circumspection” and punishes the act with up to 4 years in prison (California Penal Code, §192, §193).

 Ohio’s criminal code also includes the crimes of reckless homicide and negligent homicide.
-Reckless homicide occurs when one, “…recklessly cause[s] the death of another…” and is considered a third degree felony (Ohio Revised Code, §2903.041, 1999).
-Negligent homicide occurs when one, “…negligently cause[s]the death of another…by means of a deadly weapon or dangerous ordnance…” and is considered a first degree misdemeanor (Ohio Revised Code, §2903.05, 1996).
+Reckless homicide occurs when one, “…recklessly cause[s] the death of another…” and is considered a third-degree felony (Ohio Revised Code, §2903.041, 1999).
+Negligent homicide occurs when one, “…negligently cause[s]the death of another…by means of a deadly weapon or dangerous ordnance…” and is considered a first-degree misdemeanor (Ohio Revised Code, §2903.05, 1996).